pusparajm/linda/README.md

 * User-friendly:
 	* Configurable greeting and farewell messages.
 	* Configurable reaction to user status change.
-	* "Shy mode" in case of being annoyed by chatterbox servant.
+	* "Shy mode" in case of being annoyed by chatterbox.

 ## Limitations